Policies

 print('Tool call blocked by policy:', err.cause)

-# err.cause is the original tool_call from the LLM response
+# err.cause is the original tool_call from the LLM responserequire_approval: what works and what does not

 Policy enforcement in streaming mode (stream: true) is limited on the bare SDK because tool_calls arrive in fragments across chunks.
-Full streaming enforcement — buffering, reassembly, and post-decision check — is provided by the @jamjet/cloud-vercel middleware.
+Full streaming enforcement (buffering, reassembly, and the post-decision check) is provided by the @jamjet/cloud-vercel middleware.

 See Vercel AI SDK integration for how to add jamjetMiddleware() to streamText.